 If you are concerned about elder abuse, the Elder Rights Centre can provide information and legal advice.
 You can also contact Advocare WA, who support and protect the rights of older people and people with disabilities.

 For information for visitors and migrants about visas and immigration, visit the Department of Home Affairs website.

 You can find a registered migration agent and get help with a visa on the Migration Agents Registration Authority (MARA) website.

 The Humanitarian Group provide migration assistance, legal advice and education.

-Fremantle Multicultural Centre can help with mental health issues, accommodation and settlement services for migrants and culturally and linguistically diverse clients.
+Multicultural Futures can help with mental health issues, accommodation and settlement services for migrants and culturally and linguistically diverse clients.